Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Simulations in the Deutsch field

-where $h^{(1)}_\ell$ are the spherical Hankel functions for outgoing waves \cite{arfken_mathematical_2005}, $k\,\rlight=1$ and the phase is $\psi=\varphi-\Omega\,t$ with $\varphi$ the phase at $t=0$.
+where $h^{(1)}_\ell$ represents the spherical Hankel functions for outgoing waves \citep{arfken_mathematical_2005}, $k\,\rlight=1$, and the phase is $\psi=\varphi-\Omega\,t$, with $\varphi$ as the phase at $t=0$.
 The physical components of the electromagnetic field are the real parts of the above expressions.

-In our simulations, the magnetic field at the surface of the star is set to $B=10^5$~T corresponding to typical values for a millisecond pulsar.
-We work in normalized units, setting the reference rotation speed of the neutron star to $\Omega$, the reference speed to the speed of light $c$ and therefore the light cylinder radius at $\rlight=c/\Omega$.
-By choosing the normalized neutron star radius to be $R=0.1\,\rlight$, we fix the size of the light cylinder and the stellar rotation speed.
+In our simulations, the magnetic field at the surface of the star was set to $B=10^5$~T, which corresponds to the typical values for a millisecond pulsar.
+We worked in normalised units, setting the reference rotation speed of the neutron star to $\Omega$, the reference speed to the speed of light $c$, and therefore the light cylinder radius to $\rlight=c/\Omega$.
+By choosing the normalised neutron star radius to be $R=0.1\,\rlight$, we fixed the size of the light cylinder and the stellar rotation speed.
 Indeed, the neutron star radius is about $R=12~$km \citep{nattila_neutron_2017}, which means that the light cylinder radius is about $\rlight=120$~km.
-Moreover since $\rlight=c/\Omega$, the angular velocity is $\Omega=2500$~rad/s thus a real period of rotation of $P=2.5$~ms. We need the observer's time step to be small relative to the time of evolution of the magnetic field (which is of the order of the rotation period) so we chose $dt/P=0.0001$ meaning $dt=250$~ns.
-Concerning the inclination of the neutron star, the simulations were carried with an inclination in the following set $\rchi \in \{0^{\circ};30^{\circ};60^{\circ};90^{\circ};120^{\circ};150^{\circ};180^{\circ}\}$.
+Moreover, since $\rlight=c/\Omega$, the angular velocity is $\Omega=2500$~rad/s.
+Thus, a real period of rotation of $P$ is $2.5$~ms. We needed the observer's time step to be small relative to the time of evolution of the magnetic field (which is of the order of the rotation period), so we chose $dt/P=0.0001$, meaning $dt=250$~ns.
+Concerning the inclination of the neutron star, the simulations were carried out with an inclination from the following set: $\rchi \in \{0^{\circ};30^{\circ};60^{\circ};90^{\circ};120^{\circ};150^{\circ};180^{\circ}\}$.

-Particle injection is made thanks to a rejection method in order to obtain a uniform and isotropic distribution of particles around the neutron star.
-We generate three random numbers, each following an independent uniform distribution law in the interval $[-0.9;0.9]$, and corresponding to the Cartesian coordinates $(x,y,z)$.
-We then defined the radius at which a particle is injected, $r=\sqrt{x^2+y^2+z^2}$, and if $r/\rlight \leq 0.1$ or $r/\rlight \geq 0.9$ we remove that particle and generate it again.
-Otherwise, we keep the particle and inject the next one.
+Particle injection was made using a rejection method in order to obtain a uniform and isotropic distribution of particles around the neutron star.
+We generated three random numbers, each following an independent uniform distribution law in the interval $[-0.9;0.9]$ and corresponding to the Cartesian coordinates $(x,y,z)$.
+We then defined the radius at which a particle is injected, $r=\sqrt{x^2+y^2+z^2}$, and if $r/\rlight \leq 0.1$ or $r/\rlight \geq 0.9$, we removed that particle and generated it again.
+Otherwise, we kept the particle and injected the next one.